Chronology

 October 7, 1993–January 16, 1994

 Solomon R. Guggenheim Museum presents Roy Lichtenstein: A Retrospective, a retrospective survey of paintings and sculpture.
 Designs cover for museum’s magazine.
 The exhibition travels to the Museum of Contemporary Art, Los Angeles; and the Museé des beaux-arts, Montreal; pre-Pop works are added to the venues at the Haus der Kunst, Munich; Deichtorhallen, Hamburg; and the Palais des Beaux-Arts, Brussels.
-The tour concludes with a smaller exhibition at the Wexner Center for the Arts, Ohio.
+The tour concludes with a smaller exhibition at the Wexner Center for the Arts, Columbus, Ohio.

 October 23–November 27, 1993